 The Florence Nightingale Museum – ‘So you want to be a Nightingale Nurse’ interacting exhibition involving the community and schools and uniforms to try on.

 An International Conference on the History of Nursing to be held in Florence by the European Association of History and Nursing.

 The Nightingale Museum: Florence’s London – A Walking Tour on 6th March – 22nd September 2020 10:30 – 13:00.
 Tickets from £25.00

 Guy’s and St Thomas’ NHS Foundation Trust.
 Spotlight on ‘Reaching your potential at Guys and St Thomas’ NHS Foundation Trust’.

 Bank Holiday weekend VE day celebrations

+BBC Service by invitation only.
 Morning Service at 8.10am live in the Chapel on Radio 4 officiated by Dame Sarah Mullally, Bishop of London.
 ‘Nurses at War – Nightingales in the Crimea’.
 St Martin’s in the Field Choir in attendance.
-Tickets only.

 International Nurses Day